New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Thermodynamic properties

-Fig.~\ref{fig:t} displays the NC Hawking temperature \(T(r_+)\) versus the NC horizon \(r_+\) for several \(\tilde{\Theta}\).
-The NC correction removes the divergence of the commutative temperature and produces a maximal temperature \(T_{\max}\) attained at a critical radius \(r_+^{\rm crit}=6\tilde{\Theta}\); numerically one finds \(T_{\max}\simeq 0.01/\tilde{\Theta}\) for the parameter choices used in the plots.
+Fig.~\ref{fig:NCHT1} displays the NC Hawking temperature \(T^{(\pm)}_Q(r_+)\) for the RN-like black hole as a function of \(r_+\) for several types of interaction in the left panel and for various values of \(\tilde{\Theta}\) in the right panel.
+From the right panel, we see that the NC correction removes the divergence of the commutative temperature and produces a maximal temperature \(T_{\max}\) attained at the critical radius \(r_+^{\rm crit}=6\tilde{\Theta}\); numerically, one finds \(T_{\max}\simeq 0.01/\tilde{\Theta}\) for the parameter choices used in the plots.
 The temperature then rapidly falls to zero at the minimal horizon \(r_+^{\min}=3\tilde{\Theta}\), coinciding with the minimum mass \(m^{\min}\) shown in Fig.~\ref{fig:m}.
-Thus the evaporation halts and a remnant with radius \(r_+^{\min}\) and mass \(m^{\min}\) remains.
-These qualitative features agree with earlier NC gauge theory of gravity results \cite{abdellah2,Hassanabadi1} while the present method yields simpler analytic expressions for thermodynamic quantities.
+Thus, evaporation halts and a remnant with radius \(r_+^{\min}\) and mass \(m^{\min}\) remains.
+These qualitative features agree with earlier NC gauge-theory-of-gravity results \cite{abdellah2,Hassanabadi1}, while the present method yields simpler analytic expressions for the thermodynamic quantities.
+The comparison between the NC Schwarzschild black hole and the attractive and repulsive RN-like black holes shows similar temperature behavior, where the presence of electric charge decreases the maximal temperature (\(T^{(\pm)\max}_Q<T_{\max}\)), and they coincide for large black holes, while the difference is observed for small ones.
+Note that the temperature emitted by the repulsive RN-like black hole is smaller than that emitted by the attractive one for small event horizons, due to pair-particle creation near the event horizon: the attractive RN-like black hole absorbs more particles, allowing more pairs to escape, whereas the repulsive one absorbs fewer particles and allows more pairs to annihilate, which results in a lower temperature compared with the attractive case.
+Furthermore, the repulsive RN-like black hole stops radiating before the attractive one, and black holes in the presence of electric charge stop radiating before the uncharged one.